-- Vehicles dropping off students for private transportation to or from school must enter the school property by the main driveway.
-Parents dropping off students must drive through the staff parking lot and stop at the designated drop-off point.
+- Vehicles dropping off students for private transportation to or from school must enter the school property at the Main Entrance.
+Parents dropping off students must drive through the staff parking lot, drop students off in the front row and exit out onto Haines St. Please do not drop students off in the second row due to safety purposes.
+Please see the map below for directions on where to drive and where to drop off students. - Student drop-off can begin no earlier than 6:40 am. - Vehicles dropping off students for private transportation to school must enter the school property via the main entrance.
+Parents dropping off students must drive through the staff parking lot in front of the school to drop off their child.
 Please see the map below for directions on where to drive and where to drop off students. - Student drop-off can begin no earlier than 6:40 am.